ingrammicro/puzzle-tokens/README.md

     font-weight:           bold;            // or extra-light, light, regular, medium, semibold, bold
     font-style:            italic;          // or normal
     line-height:           1.0;             // or 1.2 or 1.5 or any other mulitplier for font-size OR 10px
-    color:                 #FFFFFF;         // HEX value or any other CSS-compatible color values, such as red or black
+    color:                 #FFFFFF;         // HEX value OR any other CSS-compatible color values, such as red or black OR color variable name in double quotes
     opacity:               63%;             // supported "63%" or "0.42"
     text-transform:        uppercase;       // "uppercase", "lowercase", "none"
     text-decoration:       underline;       // "underline", "line-through"